 In days long ago, I had a musical dream

-Reality is a nasty creature though, and my fame and fortune as a musician failed to arrive.
+Reality is an unpleasant creature though, and my fame and fortune as a musician failed to arrive.

 So this page is a wander down memory lane, to a time when my dreams were alive, but one never knows!